By J. L. Starkey

 Not on that morning, and not for that ancestor.
 When I finally found John Joseph Reedy, my only thought was, “I hope this is all a mistake.”

 His name was changed at Ellis Island, wasn’t it?

 When I started researching my Reedy line, several people told me that the surname was originally “O’Reedy,” but the O was dropped at Ellis Island.
 Wasn’t I looking for that name instead of Reedy?
 Wouldn’t that lead to more discoveries?

 In a word, no.

-We’ve probably all heard some version of the name change myth.
-In reality, names weren’t changed at Ellis Island.
+We’ve probably all heard some version of the name change myth, but in reality, names weren’t changed at Ellis Island.
 Immigration agents were tasked with matching arriving passengers with the names listed on a ship’s manifest, not with rewriting the list itself.
 The manifests were created by employees of a ship’s parent company, not by immigration agents.

 The first records were easy to find: John Reedy was born in Ireland in the early 1870s and immigrated to the United States around 1895 .
 He became a naturalized citizen before 1900 and married Annie Kennedy in 1904 .
-Later, he worked as a Motorman for Chicago Surface Lines (now known as the Chicago Transit Authority) and raised a family of six children with Annie .
+He worked as a motorman for Chicago Surface Lines (now known as the Chicago Transit Authority), and he raised a family of six children with Annie .